C interview questions and answers

 B800:0004

-This property of far pointer is called cyclic nature of far pointer within same segment.
+This property of a far pointer, wherein it exhibits a cyclic nature within the same segment, is referred to as the cyclic nature of far pointers within the same segment.

-1. Far pointer compares both offset address and segment address with relational operators.
+1. Far pointers compare both offset address and segment address using relational operators

 Examples: